rhiaro/dumping-sky/index.md

 Bechar had learned how to play at a young age, from the oldest sibling Kento.
 There were many playing styles, and Bechar found it intuitive to quickly detect which was being used by any particular opponant.
 Teak was a moderately good opponent, only standing a chance against Bechar because they knew each other so well.

+HERENOW Teak needs to go somewhere for a minute >>>>>>>>>>>>

+The players Bechar challenged in the rings were all so serious.
+As far as Bechar was concerned, they played for trifles, so it never made sense the way some opponents acted like it was life or death.
+Offworlders must just be like that.
+Bechar was glad for the relaxed life on Tunnae, where, thanks to the himinies, they always had food and stakes were low.

+Except when they weren't.
+But accidents happen.
+That's the risk anyone takes with ambitious tech reclamation projects, especially up in the rings.
+The explosion, several standards ago now, had not been Bechar's siblings' fault.
+It had been nobody's fault.
+But the four siblings had paid the price.

+Bechar had refused to play _calaps_ for a full standard afterwards.
+The memory of Kento had been too strong.
+But Bechar had just been getting good. _Really_ good.
+One decaturn Maprush had come home to their big empty  house, with a modified _calaps_ set from Tiriminus Prime.
+It had been wrapped in a thin, crackly old rag.
+Bechar remembered Maprush getting it out and gently pushing it across the table as they ate together.

+"I chased down a debt Kento owed," Maprush explained softly.
+"Kento would have wanted you to have this.
+Would have wanted you to play."

+Maprush's guilt about concealing the truth from Bechar had been obvious, in posture and eyes.
+Maprush's hands trembled and voice shook.
+But Bechar had been too young to notice and too absorbed in the gift.
+Any unusual behaviour on Maprush's part could be chalked up to resurfaced grief about the loss of their siblings.
+It had been the anniversary of the accident, that day.

+Now, Bechar sat in the den, turning the pieces over.
+The set of hexagonal cards were stiff, good quality.
+Everything from Tiriminus Prime was high quality.
+These were illustrated beautifully, in dark swirling colours of the galaxy, inlaid with silver for the borders and card house symbols.
+The play pieces too were silver, solid and heavy.
+They looked simple from afar, but each piece was intricately engraved with unique twisting patterns.
+The patterns had something to do with the religion on Tiriminus Prime, but Bechar hadn't met anyone who could explain the specifics.

+It would soon be time for a broadcast, but Teak hadn't come back yet.
+Bechar could do it without Teak of course, but it was always nice to have company.
+Doing the broadcast alone reminded Bechar a little too much of the return to the radio after the accident.
+Maprush had never been keen on the project, and without the others hadn't wanted anything to do with it any more.
+It had belonged to all six of them, and now they were down to two.
+Bechar had pressed ahead anyway, made it a memorial.
+It had become a lot easier once Teak had come on board.

 -------

 The first month and a half of the voyage were busy and bustling.
 Ma'Solloquay shared a bunk room with another aid, a young mathematician who had been raised in the countryside, far out of Prime City.
 Called Amadou, a name for a small yellow flower, Ma initially could see nothing they had in common.
 It didn't matter: there was no time to socialise.
 The two barely crossed paths, working, eating, and sleeping on different shifts.